Current Research

 Works in Progress

-the transparency of doxastic deliberation to truth
+A paper on the transparency of doxastic deliberation to truth

 Published Works